-These days, it seems that anyone can run for office to be the United States president.
+Anyone who has fulfilled certain requirements can run for office to be the United States President.

-So we may end up with an actual realistic choice between a Democratic Party Nominee and a Republican Party Nominee, but the original field is broad for a presidential election.
+So although we may usually end up with a real choice between a Democratic Party Nominee and a Republican Party Nominee, the original field is broad for a presidential election.

 There are zero academic qualifications to become the United States President.
 You may have a Law degree from Harvard or not have finished school.
-Everyone has an equal right to run for president despite their qualifications.
+Everyone has an equal right to run for president regardless of their qualifications.

 Requirements To Become United States President

-While you might expect a massive list of requirements to be president and make sure we get the best possible candidates, that isn’t the case.
+While you might expect a massive list of requirements to be president so that we get the best possible candidates, that isn’t the case.

 A lack of amendments to the United States Constitution means that the only qualifications relate to residency, a minimum age, and previous terms in office.